SaiSwethaBodlapati/Data-Professional-Insights-Dashboard/README.md

 7. The most important things when looking for a new job they opted for **better salary**.
 ## Conclusion
-The visualizations provide valuable insights into the state of the data profession, highlighting the need for salary equity and job satisfaction enhancement.
+The visualizations provide valuable insights into the state of the data profession, highlighting the need for salary equity and job satisfaction enhancement. where we can navigate to another page for a detailed happiness score breakdown.
+Addressing pay equity, career growth, and work-life balance can improve overall job satisfaction in the industry.

 For a full interactive experience, please refer to the Power BI dashboard.